Battle of the Santa Cruz Islands: Carrier action on 26 October: post-first strike actions

-At 13:00, Kondo's Advanced force and Abe's Vanguard force warships together headed directly towards the last reported position of the U.S. carrier task forces and increased speed to try to intercept them for a gun battle.
+At 13:00, Kondo's Advanced force and Abe's Vanguard force warships together headed directly towards the last reported position of the US carrier task forces and increased speed to try to intercept them for a gun battle.
 The damaged carriers Zuihō and Shōkaku, with Nagumo still on board, retreated from the battle area, leaving Rear Admiral Kakuji Kakuta in charge of the Zuikaku and Jun'yō aircraft forces.
 At 13:06, Jun'yō launched her second strike of seven torpedo planes led by Lieutenant Yoshiaki Irikiin, which were escorted by eight Zeros led by Lieutenant Shirane.
 At the same time, Zuikaku launched her third strike of seven torpedo planes, two dive bombers, and five Zeros, under the command of Lieutenant (jg) Ichirō Tanaka.
 Most of the torpedo planes were armed with an 800 kg armor-piercing bomb.
 At 15:35, Jun'yō launched the last Japanese strike force of the day, consisting of four dive bombers and six Zeros, again under the command of Lieutenant Shiga.

 After several technical problems, Northampton finally began slowly towing Hornet out of the battle area at 14:45, at a speed of only five knots.
 Hornet's crew was on the verge of restoring partial power, but at 15:20, Jun'yō's second strike arrived, and the seven torpedo planes attacked the almost stationary carrier.
 Although six of the torpedo planes missed, at 15:23, one torpedo struck Hornet amidships, which proved to be the fatal blow.
 The torpedo hit destroyed the repairs to the power system and caused heavy flooding and a 14-degree list.
-With no power to pump out the water, Hornet was given up for lost, and the crew abandoned ship.
+With no power to pump out the water, Hornet was given up for lost, and the remaining crew abandoned ship.
 The third strike from Zuikaku attacked Hornet during this time, where B5N level bombers hit the sinking ship with one 800 kg bomb.
 All of Hornet's crewmen were off by 16:27.
 During the last Japanese attack of the day, a dive bomber from Jun'yō's third strike dropped one more 250 kg semi-AP bomb on the sinking carrier at 17:20.